Trip on Route 66 to Springfield, Illinois

 Once outside the metropolitan Chicago area, Route 66 followed the Pontiac Trail, a former Indian trail and stagecoach road.

-From its beginning in Chicago, Route 66 headed southwest to Joliet, Wilmington, Dwight, Odell, Pontiac, Bloomington, Lincoln and Springfield.
+From its beginning in Chicago, Route 66 headed southwest to Romeoville, Joliet, Wilmington, Dwight, Odell, Pontiac, Bloomington, Lincoln and Springfield.
 The segment from Chicago to Springfield is roughly a 2.5 hour drive.

 Springfield is the capital of Illinois and the county seat of Sangamon County, and home to over 115,000 residents.
 The most famous historic resident was Abraham Lincoln, who lived in Springfield from 1837 until 1861, when he was elected President and moved to Washington, D.C.